by Melissa LaScaleia

 “Most people just want to be treated with the same respect that they treat others with,” he says.

-Vic and Amber are appreciative of our local community and customers for embracing him and what he offers.
+Vic and Amber are appreciative of their local community and customers for embracing them and what their business offers.

 Vic is very particular about the parts that he uses for his repairs, only purchasing what he knows will stand the test of time.
 There are only a couple of supply warehouses that he will frequent, because they’re the only ones that carry the quality that he demands.